 Peter is the Sustainable Agriculture Manager and has been working with the WPCLN since March 2006 as an employee & as a contractor.
-He is passionate about Regenerative Agriculture and is committed to supporting farmers in their endeavours to continually improve the natural resources we are blessed with in Gippsland.
+He is passionate about Regenerative Agriculture and is committed to supporting farmers to continually improve the natural resources we are blessed with.

-Peter also volunteers with ‘Beyond Subsistence‘ which supports & trains subsistence farmers in Africa to bring about long-term, sustainable improvements in the areas of farm productivity, nutrition, and the environment through the integration of trees on farms for multiple benefits.
+Peter also volunteers with ‘Beyond Subsistence‘ which supports & trains subsistence farmers in Africa to bring about long-term, sustainable improvements in the areas of farm productivity, nutrition, and the environment.

-His qualifications are in; Agriculture, Natural Resource Management, Adult Training & Auditing Environmental Management Systems.
+His qualifications are in; Agriculture, Natural Resource Management and Adult Training.

 Mob: 0407 205 749

 Bridgette is the Melbourne Water Projects Facilitator and is responsible for assessing Stream Frontage projects for the Dandenong Ranges and part of the Western Port catchment.
 Bridgette has been working in Landcare for 12 years, having held a position as Landcare Facilitator for the West Gippsland Landcare Network for 3.5 years before joining the team at WPCLN in 2008.
 Bridgette completed her Bachelor of Applied Science – Coastal Management in 1998 at Southern Cross Uni.
 Projects that she delivers focus on remnant vegetation protection and enhancement, revegetation to provide habitat and shelter, and waterway management.